 The best answer is that it depends.
 Obviously, the lower your DTI, the better.
 A low DTI is a sign that you handle your finances well and can afford to make your mortgage payment in cases where a financial hardship may occur.
 Historically, borrowers with higher DTI ratios are more likely to run into trouble paying their mortgage because they have very little left over each month to handle extra unanticipated expenses.

 The maximum DTI allowed varies between different lenders and different loan programs.
-Generally speaking, a DTI ratio of 35% or less is considered good, as it shows a lender that you should be able to manage your debts comfortably.
-A DTI between 35% and 45% usually means your lender will look more closely at other factors to determine whether you qualify, such as your credit score and how much “reserves” you have.
+Generally speaking, a DTI ratio of 38% or less is considered good, as it shows a lender that you should be able to manage your debts comfortably.
+A DTI above 38% usually means your lender will look more closely at other factors to determine whether you qualify, such as your credit score and how much “reserves” you have.
 Reserves are what’s left over in your bank account after you pay for your down payment and closing costs.
 This means that having extra money in your bank accounts can also help your lender know that you can manage unanticipated expenses if they come up.

 Most lenders won’t lend money to borrowers with a DTI higher than 45%, but there are programs that allow higher DTI levels if you meet certain requirements.